 Can I come to Sanshin to take the precepts?

 When Sanshin is open for in-person practice, lay precepts are given annually during roughly the first week of July, though the process of meeting, sewing and preparation begins well beforehand.
 In light of the pandemic shutdown, it's unclear when new precepts recipients will be taken on.
 All of those scheduled for 2020 still need to be accommodated.
-If you're anxious to get started, you may wish to contact another transmitted teacher in the Sanshin network as they are not all under the same pandemic constraints as Sanshin.
+If you're anxious to get started, you may wish to contact another transmitted teacher in the Sanshin network to see whether his or her schedule is more open.

 Can I ordain in Sanshin's lineage?